hypo69/hypo/docs/gemini/consultant/ru/templates/__init__.md

 """
 .. module:: src.templates
    :platform: Windows, Unix
-   :synopsis: This module initializes the template package.
+   :synopsis: This module contains initialization code for the templates.
 """

-import header
+# --- Imports ---
-from packaging.version import Version from .version import __version__, __doc__, __details__
-from src.logger import logger
+import header  # Import the header module from packaging.version import Version from .version import __version__, __doc__, __details__ from src.logger import logger  # Import logger for error handling

+# --- Constants ---
-MODE = 'development'
+MODE = 'development'  # Set the mode to development

-# This variable controls the template mode.
-# TODO: Consider using an enum instead of a string for better type safety.
-# TODO: Add logic to determine the mode based on environment variables.
-# Example: MODE = os.environ.get('TEMPLATE_MODE', 'development')
-# TODO: Implement better handling of different modes.
-# ...

-def __init__():
+# --- Module Documentation ---
 """
-    Initializes the templates package.

-    :raises Exception: If initialization fails.
+This module is responsible for initializing the template system.
 """

-    try:
+# --- Placeholder ---
+...

+# --- Examples (or use cases) ---
+# Example:
-        # ...
-(Initialization logic)
+# try:
-        pass
+#     result = some_function()
+#     logger.info('Function executed successfully: %s', result)
-    except Exception as e:
+# except Exception as e:
-        logger.error('Error during templates initialization: %s', e)
+#     logger.error('Error occurred: %s', e)
-        raise

-# ... (rest of the code, if any)
+#  Example of using the logger module:
+# logger.info('Starting template initialization.')
 ```